‘Take these hands, teach them what to carry’

 i saw muslims worrying their prayer beads, lips moving soundlessly.
-I saw talibés with their tomato cans, mostly empty. i saw a porter carrying flats of eggs balanced impossibly atop his head. i saw women carrying babies; cats, chicken bones and i saw seagulls with silver flashing fish. and i saw a man with nothing, his arms were outstretched and empty but he carried the weight of the whole world.
+I saw talibaes begging with their tomato cans, mostly empty. i saw a porter carrying flats of eggs balanced impossibly atop his head. i saw women carrying babies; cats stealing chicken bones and i saw seagulls taking off with silver flashing fish. and i saw one man his arms were empty but he carried the weight of the whole world.

 Warm greetings from the other end of West Africa,